US Masters Fund Continues Share Buy-Back

 US Masters Residential Property Fund (AU:URF) has released an update.

-US Masters Residential Property Fund has announced an update on its ongoing buy-back program, revealing the purchase of 80,167 ordinary units on the previous day, adding to the total of 14,167,058 units bought back to date.
-The buy-backs are part of the Fund’s market strategy, as reported in their latest notification to the ASX with code URF.
+The US Masters Residential Property Fund has announced an on-market buy-back of its ordinary units, having acquired 26,045 units on the previous day, adding to a total of 14,247,225 units bought back to date.
+This move, disclosed in their daily buy-back notification, indicates the company’s ongoing strategy to repurchase its own shares from the stock market.

 For further insights into AU:URF stock, check out TipRanks’ Stock Analysis page.